wjzhengsh/hyper-protect-dbaas-for-mongodb/migration.md

 ## What's next
 {: #whats_next_migration_mongodb}

-After the migration, you can connect to the new database cluster to check if the data is migrated successfully.
+After the migration, you can connect to the new database cluster to check whether the data is migrated successfully.